sleventyeleven/linuxprivchecker/README.md

 This is to help users further learn how these privilege escalations work and keep it in line with the rules, for self directed exploitation, laid out for the OSCP, HTB, and other CTFs/exams.

-We will try our best to addtional information and reference where possible.
+We will try our best to provide additional information and reference where possible.
 As the current Maintainer, I also plan to accompany new feature adds, with a post on my blog (hackersvanguard.com) to further explain each potential area for privilege escalation and what criteria may be required.